Xinglab/TEQUILA-seq/README.md

 To determine NMD-targeted transcript, we firstly obtain open reading frame (ORF) for each identified transcript, either by adopting the annotated ORF for those annotated protein-coding transcripts with 'basic' tag (based on GENCODE annotation) or adopting its longest ORF as the predicted ORF for others.
 For each transcript with predicted ORF, we determined it to contain a premature stop codon (PTC) and as the NMD-target transcript if: (i) it was longer than >= 200nts, (ii) it contained at least two exons and (iii) the last stop codon resided >=50nts upstream of the last exon-exon junction [Lindeboom, 2017, PMC5045715].

-To run [Translation.py](./scripts/Translation_scripts/Translation.py), the genome sequence file and the corresponding GENCODE annotation file should be downloaded and move to [files](./scripts/Translation_scripts/files/) folder.
+To run [Translation.py](./scripts/Translation_scripts/Translation.py), the genome sequence file and the corresponding GENCODE annotation file should be downloaded and moved to [files](./scripts/Translation_scripts/files/) folder.

 If GRCH37/hg19 is the expected genome version, we recommend this [Genome fasta file](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_34/GRCh37_mapping/GRCh37.primary_assembly.genome.fa.gz) and this [GENCODE annotation file](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_34/GRCh37_mapping/gencode.v34lift37.annotation.gtf.gz).